-The IFRS reinsurance recoverables equal the part of gross technical provisions ceded to reinsurers.
-The reinsurance recoverables amount to 23.8 mio EUR.
+The IFRS reinsurance recoverables equal the part of gross technical provisions ceded to reinsurers and amount to 36.3 mio EUR (2018: 23.8).

-The SII reinsurance recoverables (amount to 18.0 mio EUR) are valued as the reinsurers share in the discounted best estimate technical provisions gross of reinsurance, adjusted for expected losses due to counterparty default risk.
+The SII reinsurance recoverables amount to 30.0 mio EUR (2018: 18.0) and are valued as the difference between the best estimate technical provisions gross of reinsurance and net of reinsurance, adjusted for expected losses due to counterparty default risk.

 - > The calculation of gross best estimate is done in split per reinsurance year what enables direct application of quota share treaties' shares.
 No particular adjustment to the value of the reinsurance recoverables has been made for time differences between direct payments by the Company and recoveries from the reinsurers.
-This time difference is considered minimal given the short tail character of the business and the clauses present in the reinsurance treaties reducing the timing interval between large claim payments and reinsurance recoveries - > The value of the reinsurance recoverables has been adjusted for expected losses due to counterparty default (CD) risk (for an amount of 0.084 mio EUR) using the simplified calculation given in Article 61 of Commission Delegated Regulation 2015/35, where:
+This time difference is considered minimal given the short tail character of the business and the clauses present in the reinsurance treaties reducing the timing interval between large claim payments and reinsurance recoveries. - The value of the reinsurance recoverables has been adjusted for expected losses due to counterparty default (CD) risk using the simplified calculation given in Article 61 of Commission Delegated Regulation 2015/35:

-$$Adj{CD} = -\max(0.5 \cdot \frac{PD}{1 - PD} \cdot Dur{mod} \cdot BE{rec}; 0)$$
+$$Adj{CD} = -\max(0.5 \cdot \frac{PD}{1 - PD} \cdot Dur{mod} \cdot BE{rec}; 0)$$ Page 41 of 64 where:

-- PD denotes the probability of default of that counterparty during the following 12 months - Dur{mod} denotes the modified duration of the amounts recoverable from reinsurance contracts with that counterparty in relation to the homogeneous risk group - BE{rec} denotes the amounts recoverable from reinsurance contracts with that counterparty in relation to that homogeneous risk group
+- PD denotes the probability of default of that counterparty during the following 12 months. - Dur{mod} denotes the modified duration of the amounts recoverable from reinsurance contracts with that counterparty in relation to the homogeneous risk group. - BE{rec} denotes the amounts recoverable from reinsurance contracts with that counterparty in relation to that homogeneous risk group.